deephaven-examples/prometheus-metrics/README.md

 [Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit that collects and stores its metrics as time series data.
 This sample app shows how to ingest data from Prometheus into [Deephaven](https://deephaven.io/).

+This repository was built to work with Deephaven Community Core v0.13.0.
+No guarantee of forwards or backwards compatibility is given.

 ## How it works

 ### Deephaven application mode